nwieters/get-cmip7-forcing-data/README.md

 ### Choosing ESGF node

-I had some issues with the default node (IPSL), so I switched to DKRZ
+I had some issues with getting some data from some nodes.
+Best option seems to be DKRZ
 ```bash
 esgpull config api.index_node esgf-data.dkrz.de
 ```
+It finds everything except ozone data...

 ## Usage